 How many intern positions are available?

-Lipscomb’s Dietetic Internship Program (DIP) is approved for 15 dietetic interns to be matched to the program each year during the Spring Match.
-The program currently offers a medical nutrition therapy focus.
+Lipscomb’s Dietetic Internship Program (DIP) is approved for 20 dietetic interns to be matched to the program each year during the spring match.
+The program offers three concentrations.
+Ten positions are available for a medical nutrition therapy focus, six positions for the sports nutrition focus, and four for the health promotion and wellness concentration.

 What are the admission requirements?

-Admission to the Lipscomb University Dietetic Internship Program is separate from admission to the University.
-Applying to the graduate school is not necessary as part of the Internship application process.
-Applicants must meet the following criteria to be considered for admission to the internship program:
+Admission to the Lipscomb University Dietetic Internship Program is separate from admission to the University and occurs during the spring DICAS matching process.
+Applicants must meet the following criteria to be considered for admission to the internship program and should complete the internship specific, online supplemental, graduate school application made available in December:

 - Minimum DPD GPA of 3.0 on a 4.0 scale